Health International offers 3 plans:

-PREGNANCY & CHILDBIRTH – (Waiting Period of 12 MONTHS PRIOR TO CONCEPTION) Diamond plans ONLY.
+PREGNANCY AND CHILDBIRTH – (Waiting Period of 12 MONTHS PRIOR TO CONCEPTION) Diamond plan ONLY.

-Please Note: Should a Member upgrade from the Emerald Plan to either of the Diamond Plans, the 12 month waiting period prior to conception for the Pregnancy & Childbirth Benefit will still apply.
+Please Note: Should a Member upgrade from the Emerald Plan to the Diamond Plan, the 12 month waiting period prior to conception for the Pregnancy and Childbirth Benefit will still apply.

 A pre-existing condition is an illness, injury or related medical condition, which you or any dependants have experienced symptoms of or received treatment, medication and advice or have had investigations for.
 Any illness or condition occurring between the time of signing and submitting your application to us may also be considered a pre-existing medical condition.

 Some pre-existing conditions may be covered, at the discretion of the Medical Director, with either a waiting period or payment of a loading.